 Measurement can come in the form of:

 In April 2019, I also took 5 days off from Singapore to take a break in Thailand with friends.
 It wasn’t the best of experience as there are far too many working girls and transgenders in the party scene for my liking.

-However, I learned quite a great deal about social psychology and dynamics not just from going to clubs in foreign, non-English speaking countries, but also travelling with a group of friends.
+However, I learned quite a great deal about social psychology and dynamics not just from going to clubs in foreign, non-English speaking countries, but also traveling with a group of friends.
 I haven’t done group trips in a long time as I am cautious about going on trips with friends because issues tend to pop up logistically in big groups.
-This trip was no different, however, it reminds me that being clear and asserting boundaries in how you deal with money, logistics and expectations is always the BEST way when it comes to handling relationships.
+This trip was no different, however, it reminds me that being clear and asserting boundaries in how you deal with money, logistics, and expectations is always the BEST way when it comes to handling relationships.